boid-com/boidValidator/README.md

 This task is a wrapper around two other jobs (getBoincWork and getRvnWork).
 This wrapper job simply runs those jobs in parallel.
 These jobs are responsible for downloading Work Units from wcg and sharedata from rvn.boid.com

 **devicePowerRatings:**
 This Job parses the work data from the previous job, associating it with specifc devices and generating a Boid Power score for each device based on the current "round".
 A round starts/ends each UTC hour, and the validators need to gather information and make a power report about each device before the end of the current round.
-The Boid Power ratings are grouped into chunks and then hashed with the validator private key to be reported.
+The Boid Power ratings are grouped into chunks and then signed with the validator private key to be reported.
 The reported power ratings from all Validator nodes are then aggregated to reach a final consenus at the end of each round.

 ### Performance tweaks